nfomon/shok/walkthrough.md

 A `path` object gives you easy access to all its file attributes and helps you build command invocations or manipulate the filesystem.

+Note that `/` has two meanings.
+One is an overloadable operator, typically "division".
+The other is as part of a path literal.
+The two uses are unambiguous, but try not to get confused:

+        new bin = "I has a bucket"
+        new bash = "a monster bash!"
+        print(bin/bash)       The '/' operator between str's
+        print(/bin/bash)      A path
+        print(bin/bash/)      Another path

+`'str'` does not define the '/' operator, but still.

+Using variables to extend path literals...

+Hidden files (vs. files starting with '.'), and wildcard path literals...

 Processes
 ---------
 `%123` is a literal that means "process #123", if it exists.